jimmypesola/c64-asm-learning/README.md

 # c64-asm-learning
 Just some learning

-## Vice Emulator - How to:
+## Vice Emulator - How to run the example programs:
-1. Attach the d64 file to drive # 8 from file menu
+1. Attach the .d64 file to drive # 8 from file menu
 2. Below the READY prompt, type:
    LOAD "$",8
    LIST